ylor/dotfiles/README.md

 ## Acknowledgements

-- Omakub, Crucible, Strap - projects that embody the same spirit as this project
+- Omakub, Crucible - spiritual kinship, inspiration
-- Homebrew - the first project I encountered that piped an install script from curl and a pillar of my computing life
+- Homebrew - a pillar of my computing life
-- Gum - a crucial utility that drastically transformed the DX, as a result, UX of env
+- Gum - a crucial utility that drastically transformed the DX+UX of this project

 ## TODO